-Contained in this add-on is 3 new tanks to drive or be a passenger in along with the addition of 2 new scenarios to complete.
+Contained in this add-on are 3 new tanks to drive or be a passenger in along with the addition of 2 new scenarios to complete.

-Along with those great additions to the game is an improvement to all vehicles in the games interiors, audio, handling and damage modelling.
+Along with those great additions to the game is an improvement to all vehicles in the game’s interiors, audio, handling and damage modeling.

 Reviews for this DLC remain positive among most with a few people complaining that they were expecting more from this DLC.

-A tactical operations themed add-on for ARMA 3 simple called Tac-Ops, this DLC brings 3 new single player operations to take part in.
+Tactical operations themed add-on for ARMA 3 called Tac-Ops brings 3 new single-player operations to take part in.